gdg-garage/garage-trip-2020-cipher-game/readme.md

  - Honza Nekvapil
  - Jakub Škvára

-They were the first to finish all the ciphers - including, but not limited to, a lot of hacking :D
+They were the first to solve all the ciphers - including, but not limited to, a lot of hacking :D

 Contributors
 ------------